AdobeDocs/journey-optimizer-learn.en/help/reporting-on-ajo-od/configure-reporting.md

 ---
-title: Track and Report Adobe Jouney Optimizer (AJO) Offers delivered  vi AJO Offer Decisioning
-description: This tutorial extends an existing Adobe Journey Optimizer (AJO) implementation that delivers personalized offers based on contextual data such as temperature.
-It outlines how to capture impression and interaction events and prepare the data for reporting within Jouney Optimizer.
+title: Setup reporting data sources
+description: This step involves configuring the necessary data sources in Adobe Experience Platform to enable reporting on offer impressions and click interactions.
+The dataset used for capturing these events must be based on a schema that includes the Web Details field group to support reporting capabilities.
 feature: Decisioning
 role: User
 level: Beginner
 doc-type: Tutorial
+recommendations: noDisplay, noCatalog
-last-substantial-update: 2025-06-10
+last-substantial-update: 2025-07-18
 jira: KT-18526

 ---